 Like other large cities, Portland’s street parking situation is “catch-as-catch-can.”
 In centrally located neighborhoods, such as downtown and the inner Eastside, street spaces are metered.
 According to the City of Portland, hourly rates generally range from $1 to $2 in these areas during extended business hours.
 Overnights and weekends are often free.

 Pay careful attention to the signs (usually affixed to street meters) indicating local parking time limits, if any.
 On time-limited streets, you can’t remain in the same space for more than the allotted time, even if you’re prepared to pay enough.
-When streets do have time limits, they tend to range from 30 to 120 minutes (two hours), but can be longer.
+When streets do have time limits, they tend to range from 30 minutes to five hours.

-Once you park, you can pay with cash (coin only) or card at the nearest “smart meter.”
+Once you park, you can pay with cash (coin only) or card at the nearest “smart meter” (pay station).
 There’s usually at least one smart meter per block.
 Before you leave your car, affix the printed receipt to the curbside window (driver’s side for angled spaces).

 For a city of its size, Portland has an excellent, comprehensive public transit system.
 The entire system is operated by a single transit authority, TriMet.
 That means it’s less confusing to use than transit systems in places with multiple transit authorities, such as Seattle and the surrounding Puget Sound region.